/*

 /**

-* Returns an array of String
+* Returns an array of Strings containing the names

 * of additional metadata formats, other than the native and standard